top of page

 WHAT CAN THERAPY HELP WITH?

-We offer a compassionate therapeutic space to help you navigate all of life's challenges.
+At the Lotus Psychology Practice, we offer a compassionate therapeutic space to help you navigate all of life's challenges.
 In particular, we are able to treat a range of mental health difficulties.
-Some of the conditions we work with include:
+Some of the conditions and difficulties we work with include:

 Depression